snarles/incremental/README.md

 Games engage the player's brain by presenting the player with strategically interesting choices: situations in which the player is aware of more than one way to achieve his immediate goal, but have the freedom to decide which choice provides best cost-benefit tradeoff.
-For example, the player may have three strategies for defeating a difficult enemy: 1) she can avoid the enemy for now, until she is strong enough to defeat it later; 2) she can spend some money to buy a better weapon, or 3) she can uses one of her items, a "bomb", to defeat the enemy, which is the fastest way but which comes at the cost of the item.
+For example, the player may have three strategies for defeating a difficult enemy: 1) she can avoid the enemy for now, until she is strong enough to defeat it later; 2) she can spend some money to buy a better weapon, or 3) she can use a "bomb" to defeat the enemy, which is the fastest way but which comes at the cost of the item.

 Yet, interesting choices cannot be created simply by designing a multiplicity of options.
-A common problem in big budget and homebrewn games alike is poor "balance" throughtout the game: although, in principle, there are many routes to the same goal, one route in particular is obviously much better than all other choices.
-But it is extremely difficult for a game designer to assess balance without personally testing the game, or getting feedback from playtesters.
+A common problem in big budget and homebrewn games alike is poor "balance" throughtout the game: although, in principle, there are many routes to the same goal, one route in particular is "obviously" much better than all other choices; and by "obvious", we mean obvious to the player and not the designer!
+After all, it is extremely difficult for the designer to assess balance without extensively testing the game personally, or getting feedback from dedicated playtesters.

 We propose that tools for computer "simulations" of playthroughs of the game can help designers get a feel for the dynamics of their game.
+In no way do we suggest that such simulations can replace personal testing or playtesters, but they could be a convenient tool to quickly see the effect of a change to the game, or help discover unexpected "degeneracies."
-The main challenge is modeling a player's behavior via a computer algorithm.
-The main assumption we need is that the player will attempt to play "optimally:" for instance, attempting to complete the game in the shortest amount of time.
+The main tecnical challenge for this approach is modeling a player's behavior via a computer algorithm.
+The main assumption we need is that the player attempts to play "optimally:" for instance, attempting to complete the game in the shortest amount of time.

 To carry out the simulations, we require the game to be described formally as a system consisting of 1) player actions, 2) hidden game variables and 3) "visible" game variables,